HL7/US-Core/input/pagecontent/must-support.md

 {% include img.html img="Must_Support_Patient_telecom.png" caption="Figure 8: US Core Patient.telecom" %}

 </div><!-- new-content -->
 Systems can support the other elements, but this is not a requirement of US Core.
-The [U.S. Core Data for Interoperability (USCDI)] may require additional elements, for example, `suffix`.
+The [U.S. Core Data for Interoperability (USCDI)] may require additional elements such as `Patient.suffix`.

 #### Must Support - Resource References